 A friend bought a new pickup recently and the dealer wanted $55,000 for it.
 The friend told them that this is only a pickup and not a Mercedes, and that his rate card only allows up to $28,000 for pickups; but they just wouldn't let him take it home until he gave them $55,000 for it.

 Is it any wonder these positions are languishing with no viable applicants?

 Current roadblocks are...

 - There just aren't as many cyber-security experts as are desperately needed.
 Each reported cyber-attack or data-breach represents only a small percentage of the actual activity, and creates more demand for experts to help mitigate the issue.

-- Universities can't graduate cyber-security experts fast enough, because a freshly-minted undergrad doesn't have the requisite experience.
+- Universities can't graduate cyber-security experts fast enough and even if they could, a freshly-minted undergrad doesn't have the requisite experience.

 - Existing hiring practices are woefully inadequate to address the problem.

 - Managers are unwilling to pay cyber-security experts the salaries necessary to lure them away from their current positions.
 In many cases this will be an amount far above what the manager himself makes.